rbicker/webfront-lib/README.md

 please note the undocumented classes, functions and components are currently a work in progress and might not work.
 Updates and more documentations are coming soon.

 * [starting a new project](./docs/gettingstarted.md): instructions on how to create a new project
+* [logger](./docs/logger.md): simple logger to log messages with different log levels to console
 * [state](./docs/state.md): small state machine which enables you to create a global application state
 * [router](./docs/router.md): tiny router which enables you to provide handlers for regex routes
 * [sass to lit-css script](./docs/sasstolit.md): generate lit css from (s)css files